Welcome to Simply Joyful

 Homeschool Encouragement

 Homeschooling is not for the faint of heart.
 It is the most rewarding adventure you may ever undertake, but there are also hard days you have to endure.
 I love encouraging homeschool moms to keep going and keep smiling (sometimes through the tears)!
-I love keeping it real and helping you tackle some of the unique challenges that face homeschool moms…like when do you ever find time to get house work done
+I love keeping it real and helping you tackle some of the unique challenges that face homeschool moms…like when do you ever find time to get housework done

 The “Help!
 I Homeschool!”
 Series